Asymptotic Behaviour of fractional seminorms: Preliminaries

 Moreover, both inequalities hold if we replace the left hand side by $\dot{F}^{s}_{p,2}$.
 Namely,

 And

 \end{lemma} The advantage of the second inequality is the support of the Fourier transform of $ g$.

-One last result that we need is the relation between the Poisson integral and the fractional Laplace.
-The following result is a special case of \cite{Caf}. \begin{lemma} Let $P_{t}$ denote the Poisson kernel, and let $ f \in C^{\infty}_{0}.$ Then there exists a constant $C= C(n)$ so that for any $ x \in \mathbb{R}^{n}$ we have
+We close this subsection with the following relation between the Poisson integral and the fractional Laplace.
+This result is a special case of \cite{Caf}. \begin{lemma} Let $P_{t}$ denote the Poisson kernel, and let $ f \in C^{\infty}_{0}.$ Then there exists a constant $C= C(n)$ so that for any $ x \in \mathbb{R}^{n}$ we have

 \end{lemma}